andreknieriem/simplelightbox/README.md

 gallery.next(); // Next Image
 ```
 ### Changelog
+**1.4.5 - Bugfix lightbox opening does not work on mobile devices**
 **1.4.4 - Bugfix no drag&drop in FF, changed default close text, only output data if lightbox is opened**
 **1.4.3 - Bugfix z-index for spinner to low, added sass files**
 **1.4.2 - Bugfix for issue #2 - Drop Event does not fire when mouse leaves window**